tfabery/addressBook/README.md

 To install this repository into a new project each time, first

 * Clone the github repository using the git clone command from /Desktop
-* Move the .pairs folder to the /users folder (one level up from /Desktop)
 * Create a new folder in the Desktop with your project name
 * Copy and paste the entire contents of the cloned /bootstrap-jquery-project-template into your new folder (this should not include the .pairs file)
 * Move into your new folder and initialize git as normal